The Systemic Decline of Vaginal Surgery

 The Miya Model Story

 The current standard for vaginal surgery instruction is reliant upon both live surgery and the use of training cadavers.
-These approaches suffer from several handicaps, including: patient risks, liability risks, availability limitations, high costs and high demand on proctoring surgeons.
+These approaches suffer from several handicaps, including: patient risks, liability risks, availability limitations, high costs, and high demand on proctoring surgeons.
 Over time, these limitations have caused a decrease in resident exposure to live training cases.
 In fact, Dr. Miyazaki conducted research at his home institution, finding the number of hysterectomies performed by residents has drastically decreased.
-Current residents are performing about a quarter of the number of hysterectomies Dr. Miyazaki performed during his own residency, just two decades ago.
 Trends in health care and a growing shortage in funding dollars suggest that this alarming dynamic will only continue to get worse.